jsdf/browserify-incremental/README.md

 Incremental rebuild for browserify

 Update any source file and re-bundle, and only changed files will be parsed, so it will build super fast (even with big dependencies like React!).

+### Compatibility

+`browserify-incremental` is currently only compatible with browserify 4.x and below. browserify 5+ support coming soon.

 # example

 Use `browserifyinc` with all the same arguments as `browserify` except that `-o` is mandatory, and the added `--cachefile` argument specifies where to put the cache file:

 ```